anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.rst

 of all layers of the cloud stack.
 The white paper details the cloud shared security model in the three cloud service models: IaaS, PaaS, and SaaS.
 The MNO must ensure the cloud service agreement articulation of the security responsibilities.
-The white paper also highlights on the importance of applying a zero trust mindset for cloud based deployment for RAN and core functions to secure the networks.
+The white paper also highlights on the importance of applying a zero-trust mindset for cloud based deployment for RAN and core functions to secure the networks.

-In hybrid multi-cloud environment, there are additional security principles to be considered.
+In a hybrid multi-cloud environment, there are additional security principles to be considered.
 These principles, see the table below, are drawn from the collaboration with the GSMA Fraud and Security Group (FASG) and the "5G security Guide", FS.40 v2.0 document :cite:p:`gsmafs40`.